jneem/sweeper/docs/sweep.typ

 We're going to have a sweep-line that depends on $y$.
 When we need to emphasize this, we'll use the cumbersome but explicit notation
 $(alpha_y^1, ..., alpha_y^(m_y))$.
+In addition to the sweep-line, we'll maintain a queue of "events."
+The events are ordered by $y$-position and they are similar to the classical Bentley-Ottmann events so we'll skimp on the details here.
+There is an "enter" event, an "exit" event, and an "intersection" event.

-Our sweep-line will maintain three invariants:
+Our sweep-line will maintain two invariants:
 + At every $y$, the sweep-line is $epsilon$-ordered at $y$.
 (We'll call this the "order" invariant.)
 + For every $y$ and every $1 <= i < j <= m_y$, if $alpha_y^i$ and $alpha_y^j$ $epsilon$-cross
   then the event queue contains an event between $i$ and $j$,